 When a business transfers waste to another party, the transfer should be recorded by a waste transfer note.
-The meaning of ‘transfer’ in this context means passing responsibility – it does not mean transport from A to B. Hence the waste transfer note details the parties and address where the transfer of responsibility took place not where the waste ended up.
+The waste transfer note details the parties and addresses where the transfer took place not where the waste ended up.
 So, in the typical scenario of a waste carrier collecting waste from a client’s premises and taking it to a waste transfer station run by a third party, there will be two waste transfers and two waste transfer notes.
-The first documenting the transfer from the original producer of the waste to the waste carrier, and the second when the waste carrier delivers the waste the tip (commonly referred to as a ‘tipping receipt’ or ‘weighbridge ticket’).
-In this common circumstance, while the producer may be interested in where the waste ends up his only legal obligation is to have a waste transfer note for the collection transfer, not the disposal transfer.
+The first documents the transfer from the original producer of the waste to the waste carrier, and the second when the waste carrier delivers the waste the tip (commonly referred to as a ‘tipping receipt’ or ‘weighbridge ticket’).
+In this circumstance, while the producer may be interested in where the waste ends up his only legal obligation is to have a waste transfer note for the collection transfer, not the disposal transfer.

 Householders don’t need waste transfer notes

-Somewhat confusingly, there is no legal requirement for a waste transfer note when a waste carrier removes waste from a home for an occupier of that home.
-The precise definition of household waste is woolly but has been interpreted to include all waste material that comes out of a home including builders waste provided it is the householder herself who engages a waste carrier to remove it.
+There is no legal requirement for a waste transfer note when a waste carrier removes waste from a home for an occupier of that home.
+The precise definition of household waste is a bit unclear but has been interpreted to include all waste material that comes out of a home including builders waste provided it is the householder herself who engages a waste carrier to remove it.

 No transfer = no transfer note

 It might sound obvious, but if no transfer of waste occurs then no waste transfer note is required.
 For example, a contractor building a conservatory that takes away demolition debris from his customer’s premises does not need to create a waste transfer note because they produced the waste themselves not the customer.
-The only requirement for a waste transfer note is when they deliver that waste to a 3rd party tip.
-On the other hand, if the contractor engages a waste carrier (such as a skip company or man & van clearance company like AnyJunk) to remove the waste, then a transfer occurs onsite between the two parties and a waste transfer note is required.
+The only requirement for a waste transfer note is when they deliver that waste to a tip.
+On the other hand, if the contractor engages a waste carrier to remove the waste, then a transfer occurs onsite between the two parties and a waste transfer note is required.

 Who is responsible for producing it?

-It is common practise for the party receiving the waste to produce the waste transfer note but both parties are responsible for making sure the information is accurate and both must sign the document and keep it for two years.
-Since photocopies of waste transfer notes are not acceptable, they are invariably created in duplicate using carbon copies (or occasionally electronically).
+It is common practice for the party receiving the waste to produce the waste transfer note but both parties are responsible for making sure the information is accurate and both must sign the document and keep it for two years.
+Since photocopies of waste transfer notes are not acceptable, they are created in duplicate using carbon copies or increasingly electronically as a PDF.